Need Medicare coverage? Let one of our Medicare Experts assist you.

 Get all the information you need to know before making a decision

 Original Medicare is a federally funded health insurance plan.
 It's designed for people age 65 or older and some disabled people under age 65.
-Medicare Part A pays for inpatient hospital care, skilled nursing facility care, and hospice care.
-Medicare Part B pays for outpatient surgery, doctor visits, and many other Medicare services not covered by Part A. With Original Medicare, you get easy access to care.
+Original Medicare is made of Part A and Part B. Medicare Part A pays for a portion of inpatient hospital care, skilled nursing facility care, and hospice care.
+Medicare Part B pays for a portion of outpatient surgery, doctor visits, and many other Medicare services not covered by Part A. With Original Medicare, you get easy access to any doctor that accepts Medicare.

-A Medicare Advantage plan is an alternative to Original Medicare and often Medicare Part D benefits which provides you with complete coverage for your Medicare benefits and often additional benefits beyond Original Medicare, such as routine vision care, routine dental coverage, and more.
+A Medicare Advantage plan is an alternative to Original Medicare and provides you with complete coverage for your Medicare benefits and often additional benefits beyond Original Medicare, such as vision care, dental coverage, and more.
 Many Medicare Advantage plans include Part D prescription drug coverage.
 Medicare Advantage plans are offered by private companies approved by Medicare.

 These insurance plans are offered by private insurance companies to help you cover health care costs, including co-insurance, copayments and deductibles—"gaps" in Original Medicare coverage.

 Choosing a Medicare plan can sometimes be confusing.
 There are many different options and companies to considered.
 Plus, there are certain restrictions on when you can enroll or change your plan.
 Our Medicare Experts are ready to help you choose the best plan for you.